AMOS-2020-Team-7/process-miner/backend/README.md

       'another fieldname':
         .....

 Even if none of the patterns matched each tags field will be present in the output files.
-For concrete usage examples see `docs/example_process_miner_config.yaml`.
+For concrete usage examples see `process_miner_config.yaml`.

 ## Process mining

-The actual process mining is done by the modules `graph_factory` and `metadata_factory` whereas the first is used for creating graphs from the retrieved logs and the later for providing additional metadata.
+The actual process mining is done by the modules `minin.graphs` and `mining.metadata` whereas the first is used for creating graphs from the retrieved logs and the later for providing additional metadata.
 The Swagger UI at http://localhost:5000/apidocs/index.html provides documentation and also allows to test the endpoints that allow access to those modules functionalities.
 The Flask app has to run for the documentation to be accessible.